Air Fryer Recipe

 Method

-- Prepare the pineapple by peeling, coring, and slicing it into 1-inch cubes.
+1. Prepare the pineapple by peeling and coring it, then slicing it into 1-inch cubes.

-- In a bowl, mix olive oil, chili powder, smoked paprika, honey, lime juice, and sea salt to create a marinade.
+2. In a bowl, stir together the olive oil, chili powder, smoked paprika, honey, lime juice and sea salt to make the marinade.

-- Place pineapple cubes in a shallow dish and pour over the marinade, ensuring all pieces are well-coated.
-Let sit for at least 15 minutes.
+3. Put the pineapple cubes in a shallow dish and pour over the marinade, turning them so every piece is well coated.
+Leave to sit for at least 15 minutes.

-- Slide marinated pineapple cubes onto skewers, evenly spaced.
+4. Thread the marinated pineapple cubes onto skewers, spacing them evenly.

-- Place skewers in the air fryer basket in a single layer and cook for 10-12 minutes, turning halfway through, until caramelized and slightly charred.
+6. Arrange the skewers in the air fryer basket in a single layer and cook for 10-12 minutes, turning halfway through, until caramelised and slightly charred.

-- Remove from air fryer and serve immediately.
+7. Remove from the air fryer and serve immediately.

 Why this works in an air fryer